HelgeCPH/cph-code-infra/README.md

+# A CI/CD Example Setup

+This document is hosted at: https://github.com/HelgeCPH/cph-code-infra This PDF is just a dump of the original README.md.

-This document is related to the course Development of Large Systems at Copenhagen Business Academy (https://www.cphbusiness.dk/english/study-programmes/top-up-bachelors-degree/software-development/2nd-semester/).
+It is related to the course Development of Large Systems at Copenhagen Business Academy (https://www.cphbusiness.dk/english/study-programmes/top-up-bachelors-degree/software-development/2nd-semester/).
 Some parts of it build on infrastructure code and experiences from Praqma's CoDe training (https://github.com/praqma-training/code-infra).

 This is a guide on how to setup an example continuous integration (CI) chain using the following technologies and tools: